FREQUENTLY ASKED QUESTIONS

 This is generally far more complicated than is realised.
 There have been many thousands of pages written on this subject, and the following paragraphs can only give a very generalised and necessarily incomplete view of the rules.

-Whether you are UK resident or non-resident, if your property sale brings you into the CGT net, then the rules for calculating the tax are the same except that permanent non-residents may ignore the gain that accrued before 5th April 2015.
+From 5th April 2020, whether you are UK resident or non-resident, if your property sale brings you into the CGT net, then the rules for calculating the tax are the same except that permanent non-residents may ignore the gain that accrued before 5th April 2015 (residential property) or 5th April 2019 (other property).
 See UK Resident CGT.
 Get in touch to find out how we can help you with your Capital Gains Tax calculation.

 I am going abroad to work for three years and want to rent out my home.
 My letting agent has told me that I will be taxed on my rental income at 20% unless I complete a form now and will then have to complete UK Tax Returns.
 Is there any advantage to me in dealing with all this paperwork?